 There seems to be no single best cash deposit time, unless there’s a particular fengshui master you believe in.

 Best savings accounts to open for Li Chun 2021

 Since you’re doing a bit of banking, you might as well review your present savings account to see if there are any better and/or more suitable ones to keep your cash.

 That means to make sure you’re depositing the money in a bank account that gives you a better interest rate than your old POSB savings account.

 Here are a few account recommendations:

 Read here for more about the highest interest savings accounts in Singapore.

-If you don’t want to burn your CNY eve queueing at the ATM with the entire population of Sengkang and Buangkok combined, you can still take part in the symbolic “seed sowing” ritual by putting your money into a foolproof investment rather a savings account.
+If you don’t want to waste time queueing at the ATM with the entire population of Sengkang and Buangkok combined on the auspicious Li Chun days, you can still take part in the symbolic “seed sowing” ritual by putting your money into an investment rather than a savings account.

-Note that fixed deposits and Singapore Savings Bonds interest rates change every month, so you do need to check what the rates are in February for Li Chun.
+Note that interest rates may change every now and then, so you do need to check what the rates are in February for Li Chun.